pfelk/pfelk/install/configuration.md

      - Enable syslog alerts = [ ] or [X]
      - Enable eve syslog output [X]
      - Pattern matcher = Default / Aho-Corasick /Hyperscan
-     - Interfaces = Select As Nessessary (must have at least one or nothing will be detected)
+     - Interfaces = Select As Necessary (must have at least one or nothing will be detected)
      - Rotate log = Default / Weekly / Daily
      - Save logs = Any Value You Desire
      - Click Apply